DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 ## Introduction
 For this course we will be using Amazon Web Services ([AWS](https://aws.amazon.com/products/)).
 AWS provide on-demand computing facilities.
 Most notably they provide servers with the powerful [NVIDIA Tesla K80](http://www.nvidia.com/object/tesla-k80.html) graphics cards, which we will be using for this course.
 These servers are called [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/), and cost about 1 $US per hour of runtime.
 For large tasks it is possible to save money by using [spot instances](https://aws.amazon.com/ec2/spot/pricing/).
 A spot instances let you bid on spare Amazon EC2 instances to name your own price for compute capacity.
 The Spot price fluctuates based on the supply and demand of available EC2 capacity.
 Spot prices are generally a lot lower, e.g. p2.xlarge costs about 0.2 $US, but you risk being outbid, and having your server shut down, without notice (bad for interactive sessions, good for big batch jobs).

-Most of the technical aspects have been handled ahead of time, requiring only minimal setup on your part.
+All the necessary software has been installed and configured on the servers, so all you have to do is connect to them, requiring only minimal setup on your part.
 If you would like to dig deeper or get the software running on your own computer a list of resources have been curated in the end of this guide.

 **SECURITY WARNING**

 The servers and material for this course haven't been made with security in mind, therefore assume that somebody could access your server, and any the data you put on it.

 ## Setup